AndriiSurname/create_a_repository/README.md

 git push <remote> <branch>
 ```

-### 🎉Amazing, or repository is up to date and everything is working!🎉 Now you know how to connect local machine with gitHub and how to work with it.
+### 🎉Amazing, our repository is up to date and everything is working!🎉 Now you know how to connect local machine with gitHub and how to work with it.
 And i believe,that after this tutorial it might be easier to understand the GitHub base and how does it works.

 - **@AndriiSurname What do you think about the repository i did?**
 - **👇Leave some message above it👇**